Aaron Blabey

-Aaron Blabey (born January 1, 1974) is an Australian author of children's books.
+Aaron Blabey (born 1 January 1974) is an Australian author of children's books, and a former actor.

-He is the creator of three best-selling children's series; Pig the Pug – a picture book series about a rude, selfish, mean-spirited little dog, The Bad Guys – a New York Times #1 bestselling graphic novel series for junior readers about a gang of scary-looking animals trying to change their bad reputations and Thelma the Unicorn – a second picture book series about a plain little pony who pretends to be a unicorn.
+He is the creator of three best-selling children's series; Pig the Pug – a picture book series about a rude, selfish, mean-spirited little dog, The Bad Guys – a The New York Times #1 best-selling graphic novel series for junior readers about a gang of scary-looking animals trying to change their bad reputations, and Thelma the Unicorn – a second picture book series about a plain little pony who pretends to be a unicorn.

-As of December 2022, Blabey has around 35 million books in print and his books have spent over 120 weeks on the New York Times Bestseller List.
-The Bad Guys first reached #1 on the list on July 3 2019.
+As of December 2022, Blabey has around 35 million books in print and his books have spent over 120 weeks on The New York Times best-seller list.
+The Bad Guys first reached #1 on the list on 3 July 2019.

-On April 22, 2022, an animated movie adaptation of The Bad Guys from DreamWorks Animation starring Sam Rockwell, Awkwafina, Marc Maron, Craig Robinson and Anthony Ramos premiered in the United States.
+On 22 April 2022, an animated movie adaptation of The Bad Guys from DreamWorks Animation starring Sam Rockwell, Awkwafina, Marc Maron, Craig Robinson, and Anthony Ramos premiered in the United States.
 Blabey served as an executive producer on the movie with Patrick Hughes and Etan Cohen.
-The movie opened at #1 at the U.S Box Office and was the second-highest-grossing animated film of 2022.
+The movie opened at #1 at the U.S. box office and was the fifth-highest-grossing animated film of 2022, followed by a sequel in 2025 with the aforementioned cast all reprising their roles from the first film, which opened at #2 at the U.S. box office.

-In May 2019, it was announced that Netflix are developing a movie-musical adaptation of Thelma the Unicorn with Blabey again serving as executive producer.
+In May 2019, it was announced that Netflix is developing a movie-musical adaptation of Thelma the Unicorn with Blabey again serving as executive producer.

 Until 2005, Blabey was also an actor.
 In the field of acting, he is probably best known for his lead roles in two television dramedies, 1994's The Damnation of Harvey McHugh, for which he won an Australian Film Institute Award, and 2003's CrashBurn, before retiring from performance in 2005.

 Personal life

-Aaron Blabey was born on January 1, 1974, in Bendigo, Australia.
+Blabey was born on 1 January 1974, in Bendigo, Australia.
 He married the actress and speech pathologist Kirstie Hutton in April 2000.
-The couple separated amicably in May 2022.
 They have two sons.

 Blabey supports The Alannah and Madeline Foundation, who work to protect children from violence.